Homogeneity of the Photocathode in the Hamamatsu R15458-02 Photomultiplier Tube: Uniformity of the photocathode with regard to the pulse characteristics

 \subsection{Transit time and transit time spread}

-The transit time spread (TTS) is the variation of the signal transit time, i.e.\ the time between photon absorption at the photocathode and charge collection at the anode.
-It defines the intrinsic uncertainty of the photon detection time of a PMT.
+The TTS defines the intrinsic uncertainty of the photon detection time of a PMT.
 The main contribution to the TTS results from the different paths taken by the photoelectron from the photocathode to the first dynode and by the secondary electrons between the subsequent dynodes \cite{Wright2017}.
 The PMT photocathode under study is hemispherical to minimise these variations.

-The absolute transit time of the PMTs cannot be measured with our setup because the absolute time of light emission cannot be determined with the required accuracy.
-Nevertheless, it is possible to compare the transit time of different positions on the photocathode to each other.
 To calculate the relative transit time and TTS, the measured arrival times were grouped in a histogram and fitted with a Gaussian.
 The mean of the Gaussian is the average arrival time of the signal relative to the trigger and the standard deviation is used for the calculation of the TTS.
 The mean arrival time for the centre of the PMT ($r<\SI{30}{mm}$) is calculated and subtracted from all fitted averages.
 The results for the relative transit time are shown in figure~\ref{fig:timing:TT}.
-There is a noticeable asymmetry along the $x$-axis, going from $\sim\SI{-2}{ns}$ to $\sim\SI{8}{ns}$ edge to edge.
-Along the $y$-axis the transit time tends to be more symmetric.
+There is a noticeable asymmetry along the $y$-axis, going from $\sim\SI{-2}{ns}$ to $\sim\SI{8}{ns}$ edge to edge.
+Along the $x$-axis the transit time tends to be more symmetric.

 The standard deviation of the local transit time as a function of the area fraction is depicted on the left side of figure~\ref{fig:timing:TTSD}.
 As with the gain, the standard deviation is relatively flat until $\sim\SI{60}{\percent}$ and increases towards the edges.
 The standard deviations for the total photocathode area range from $\sim\SI{1.6}{ns}$ to $\sim\SI{1.9}{ns}$, depending on the PMT, putting their variation in the same order of magnitude as the TTS.